evanl23/GeometryDash/README.md

 ## 🎯 Goal
-Hit the spacebar or up arrow to jump and avoid the spikes.
+Navigate the level using the spacebar or up arrow.
 Reach 100% without touching any spikes!

 ![Death screen](img/terminal-dash-death.png)